miklevin/Pipulate.com/software.md

 When you work something out using my sample-code in JupyterLab, the next step really is to automate those things you like under systemd right on your Windows laptop, or more reliably on a Raspberry Pi, home server or NAS, in the Cloud, or wherever generic Linux is run.
+This may sound difficult, but it is easier than you think because there is a sample of it running on your laptop.

 #### Rapid-Fire Million-Dollar Ideas